cs231n/cs231n.github.io/linear-classify.md

   <div class="figcaption">An example of mapping an image to class scores.
 For sake of visualization we assume the image only has 4 pixels and that we have 3 classes (red, blue, green class).
 We stretch the image pixels into a column and perform matrix multiplication to get the scores for each class.
 Note that this particular set of weights W is not good at all: the weights assign our cat image a very low cat score.
 In particular, this set of weights seems convinced that it's looking at a dog.</div>
 </div>

-**Analogy of images as high-dimensional points.** Since the images are stretached into high-dimensional column vectors, we can interpret each image as a single point in this space (e.g. each image in CIFAR-10 is a point in 3072-dimensional space of 32x32x3 images).
+**Analogy of images as high-dimensional points.** Since the images are stretched into high-dimensional column vectors, we can interpret each image as a single point in this space (e.g. each image in CIFAR-10 is a point in 3072-dimensional space of 32x32x3 images).
 Analogously, the entire dataset is a (labeled) set of points.

 Since we defined the score of each class as a weighted sum of all image pixels, each class score is a linear function over this space.
 We cannot visualize 3072-dimensional spaces, but if we imagine squashing all those dimensions into only two dimensions, then we can try to visualize what the classifier might be doing: